 Because these symptoms can also point to more concerning issues, it’s best to watch for other accompanying clues.

 Other Health Issues

 Depression isn’t the only issue your betta can face.
 Some other issues require immediate action:

 Bettas are usually easy keepers, not requiring some of the environmental specifics of other fish.
 To stay happy and live a healthy life, you need to cover all basics of betta care.

 An icky aquarium can lead to all kinds of health issues for your betta.
 But it also makes living happily a problem.
 If your betta doesn’t have proper water quality, it can decrease their livelihood.
 Since bettas often live alone, they might not require the same maintenance as other fish.

-If you don’t provide a filter for your betta, you should clean the entire aquarium once every 4-5 weeks.
+If you don’t provide a filter for your betta, you should clean the entire aquarium once every 4 to 5 weeks.

 Just like you, bettas look forward to their daily meals.
 These carnivores need a high-quality fish meal to keep their bodies in tip-top shape.
 You should offer your adult fish two pellets up to twice a day—but be careful not to overfeed.

 Interact With Your Betta Fish Daily

 Despite the fact that you can’t cuddle your fish the same way you can other pets, understand that bettas do love interacting with owners.
 Some get quite excited when they see your face, as this means snacks are well underway.
 You should never handle your betta, as this can cause unnecessary stress and potential injury.